JcmniaCS/TryHackMe/README.md

 # TryHackMe
 My write-ups for TryHackMe CTF challenges<br />
+<b>These write-ups contain the answers to the challenges at the bottom of the specified boxes page.
+Try not to look at them if you're stuck, enumerate more go back and trace your steps to see if you missed anything.</b>
 <i>More will come over time, I'm just getting started.</i>

 ## Easy